jcofer555/automover/README.md

 # 🛡️ Automover Plugin for unRAID

-**Monitor pool disks, trigger the mover when thresholds are exceeded, and keep your system tidy — all through a smart, customizable UI.**
+**Monitor pool disks, trigger the mover when thresholds are exceeded, and log what's been moved.**

 ## 📦 Features